 Know this today; the valley is the preparation ground for the mountain top.
 Elijah brought Elisha to Gilgal first, so that he would know how to spiritually stay on the mountain top once he got there.
 This is where God's true purpose and calling brings us into.
 This is where Moses laid before the Lord for 40 days and nights.
 This is where intimacy begins with our Heavenly Father and the place where purpose is fully reached.

-Take it from Elisha, God has a purpose for your life.
+Take it from Elisha, God has an amazing purpose for your life.
 He has anointed you for good works.
 Are you ready to follow him?
 Leave your plow behind today and grab ahold of the garments of Jesus.